cmw15004431816/cmw15004431816.github.io/docs/learning-record/Basic-writing-and-formatting-syntax.md

 > Note: The Markdown formatting will not be ignored in the title of an issue or a pull request.

-## Disabling Markdown renderinbg
+## Disabling Markdown rendering

 When viewing a Markdown file, you can click **Code** at the top of the file to disable Markdown rendering and view the file's source instead.

 ![img](https://docs.github.com/assets/cb-11496/mw-1440/images/help/writing/display-markdown-as-source-global-nav-update.webp)

-Disabling Markdown rendering enables you to use source view features, such as line linking, which is not possible when viewinbg rendered Markdown files.
+Disabling Markdown rendering enables you to use source view features, such as line linking, which is not possible when viewing rendered Markdown files.

 ---